-Nile countries meet for high-stakes talks amid dam fears
+Nile countries meet for high-stakes talks amid grave Egyptian fears over Ethiopian dam

 The irrigation ministers of three key Nile basin countries have kicked off high-stakes negotiations in Cairo about Ethiopia's mega-dam project, which is nearly 70 percent complete.